 There is a widespread belief among property owners: “If I renovate before selling, I’ll get much more money.”
-And in many cases, that is true.
-But what most people do not realize is that, according to various industry studies, between 40% and 60% of pre-sale renovations fail to recoup the investment.
-The difference between making or losing money is not about renovating — it is about knowing when and how to do it.
+Sometimes that is true.
+Other times the work absorbs margin, delays the listing, and does not come back in the final price.
+The difference between making or losing money is not about renovating - it is about knowing when and how to do it.

-In a market like Barcelona’s in 2026, where prices are rising, demand outstrips supply, and public subsidies are running out, the renovation decision is more strategic than ever.
-This article gives you a data-driven framework to make that decision with confidence, not intuition.
+In a market like Barcelona’s in 2026, where prices are rising, demand outstrips supply, and public subsidies are running out, the renovation decision needs evidence rather than instinct.
+This article gives you a practical framework to test that decision before spending money.

 Before deciding whether to renovate, you need to understand the landscape.
 And in Barcelona in 2026, the landscape is a rising market with constrained supply.